The Private Dining Directory89 places to have a private dinner, no matter how many people are in your party.

 Maybe your boss is finally retiring, or your brother is turning 40 for the third year in a row.
-Maybe you’re planning your company holiday party, and your boss insists on a place that has wooden chairs and a piano.
+Perhaps you’re planning a big holiday party, and the consensus is that the place must have wooden chairs and a piano.
 Whatever the occasion, the “dining room” at your apartment only fits four in a pinch, so you’re going to need a private room.

-Here’s a guide to our favorite restaurants with private rooms that can hold anywhere from eight to 100 of your family members, colleagues, or whomever else you need to have a secluded meal with.
-Call ahead for once, because these places book up quickly.
+Here’s a guide to our favorite restaurants with private rooms that can hold anywhere from eight to 800 of your family members, colleagues, or whomever else you need to have a secluded meal with.
+Call ahead though, because these places book up quickly.

-This is one of the SGV’s legendary dim sum spots, and there are three semi-private areas - each has an enormous table that holds 10 people.
+This is one of the SGV’s legendary dim sum spots, and there are three semi-private areas.
+Each has an enormous table that holds ten people.
 You’ll get your own section of the restaurant, but you’ll also be able to watch all of the other tables eat their share of shu mai.

 Capacity: Three semi-private spaces that fit 10.

 This Japanese izakaya spot in the Arts District has a private dining space that looks like a concrete cube with a beautiful greenhouse roof.
 It's all very dramatic and impressive with its long, dark-wooden dining table, bare walls, and hanging lights, even if the benches look uncomfortable.